It can be very distressing if you have been accused of rape, sexual assault, sexual harassment, relationship abuse or stalking.

 - RGU Union provide impartial advice on any matter affecting students, you can contact a Student Advice Coordinator via email email@example.com.
 Call: 01224 262266

 - Trade Unions.
 RGU recognises campus trade unions including UNISON and UNITE.
-Staff who are member can contact them for support and advice.
+Staff who are members of a union can contact them for support and advice.

 OTHER SOURCES OF SUPPORT: